Easy Parmesan Crusted Roasted Brussels Sprouts

 This post may contain affiliate links.
 Please read my disclosure policy.

-They’re highly tasty (and addictive) snacks made by heaping grated parmesan cheese on a baking sheet and baking until the heaps melt and turn into lacy cracker-like discs.
+Part of my inspiration are the Parmesan crisps called frico.
+They’re very tasty snacks made by heaping grated Parmesan cheese on a baking sheet and baking until it melts, which turns the cheese into lacy cracker-like discs.

-The cheese melts into those delectable crisp bits while the Brussels sprouts caramelize and brown on the edges.
+That’s what we’re going for!
+While the Brussels sprouts roast, the cheese melts into delectable crisp bits while the sprouts caramelize and brown on the edges.

 Equipment